- Out for a Stroll

 When booking your room, some parents really like having 2 bedrooms or at least somewhat separate rooms so your child has their own area to sleep with lights out, minimal noise, etc. Multiple rooms are also incredibly helpful during nap times.

 Call ahead to see if the hotel has:

-• A DVD player in the room or audio/video input connectors to hook up your portable DVD player for your child’s favorite DVD’s (or subscribes to their favorite TV channels!)
+- A DVD player in the room or audio/video input connectors to hook up your portable DVD player for your child’s favorite DVD’s (or subscribes to their favorite TV channels!)

-• Rules for swim diapers in the pool area (if available)
+- Rules for swim diapers in the pool area (if applicable)

 Once you arrive…

 - Clean room with wipes and take off bed comforter before letting child crawl or run around to minimize exposure to germs.